JillFang1030/BrainHack_Final_Project/README.md

 # BrainHack Final Project: fNIRS Brain–Behavior Analysis in Children With and Without Dyslexia

 ## Overview

-This project investigates neural correlates of reading development in children using functional near-infrared spectroscopy (fNIRS), comparing typically developing (TD) children and children with developmental dyslexia (DD).

-The project combines MATLAB-based fNIRS preprocessing and mixed-effects modeling with Python-based brain–behavior analysis and visualization.
+This project investigates the neural correlates of reading development in children using functional near-infrared spectroscopy (fNIRS), comparing typically developing (TD) children and children with developmental dyslexia (DD).
+Building on a previous MATLAB-based fNIRS preprocessing and localization framework, this project further implements a Python-based brain–behavior correlation and matrix visualization engine.

-In addition to examining group differences in neural activation, this project also explores whether task-evoked brain responses are associated with literacy-related behavioral performance.
+---

 ## Research Questions

 ### 1. Group-Level Neural Differences

-Which brain regions show differential activation during a Morphological Awareness (MA) task between TD and DD groups?
+Which specific brain regions show differential activation during a Morphological Awareness (MA) task between the TD and DD groups?

 ### 2. Brain–Behavior Relationships

-Are neural activation patterns associated with individual differences in literacy performance?
+Are individual neural activation patterns within these key functional regions associated with literacy-related behavioral performance across a comprehensive battery of 9 behavioral measures?

-Behavioral measures include:

-- Chinese Character Recognition percentile rank (`Character_recog (PR)`)
-- Morphological Construction (`C_MC`)
+---

 ## Repository Structure